sergio8215/Trains-Exercise/README.md

     BA
     0
     You can do more than one test with the same input file.
-    You'll be asked to introduce the full path of the test file.
+    You'll be asked to introduce the full route of the test file.
     The result of the test will be True in case the result == expected output, false otherwise.
 The test will run as many lines/2 the file has.

 #### Option 9.
-Test shortest path between two towns
+Test shortest route between two towns
     For the test, the input file should be with the format of first line input, second line expected output:
     AB